mgn39/TurtleBot2/Kaleb/Week 7.md

 		- `trust <MAC address>` – should work
 	- To verify the controller input config, `sudo apt-get install jstest-gtk` and run the program
 		- Run `sudo apt-get install evtest && sudo evtest`, then select the controller from the list to test inputs
+		- Pay attention to the event IDs when pressing the buttons, these are the mappings
-- Turtlebot2 testing
+- Turtlebot2
+	- Similar process to keyboard_teleop
-	- After running `minimal.launch`,
+	- After launch `minimal.launch`, in another terminal launch `roslaunch turtlebot_teleop xbox360_teleop`
+	- Hold the "Y" button and move the leftmost joystick to move the Turtlebot.
+Woohoo!
 ### Web Server Setup
 - Setup with Apache and launch